FreakC-Foundation/FreakC/README.md

 ## What is FreakC ?
 FreakC is an esoteric programming language that... has nothing to do with the C programming language.
 This programming language can not do anything useful, it is created to be a joke for fun.

-## Compiler's usage
+## Compiler/Interpreter's usage
 In the source folder, run FreakC.bat.
 Then type in the name of the file (does not include .fclang) to compile the code.
 You will see a Batch file being generated because FreakC is compiled to Batch.
 Simply click on that Batch file to run the file.
+To run the file after it is compiled without having to run the Batch file, simply use FCI.

-<b>The compiler only works on Windows, and can only be compiled to Batch.
-This compiler won't compile it to other languages or bytecodes.</b>
+<li><b>The compiler only works on Windows, and can only be compiled to Batch.
+This compiler won't compile it to other languages or bytecodes.</b></li>
-<b>Please notice that this compiler only compiles codes in the range between line 1 and line 10, line 11 won't be compiled.
-That what makes this language even weirder</b>
+<li><b>Please notice that this compiler only compiles codes in the range between line 1 and line 10, line 11 won't be compiled.
+That what makes this language even weirder.</b></li>

 ## Commands
 <b>All necessary commands:</b>